About the Industry

 In a typical year, the UK’s quarry network supports:

-- the building of 180,000 new homes
+- the building of over 100,000 new homes

-- maintenance of our 230,000-mile road and 10,000-mile rail
+- maintenance of our 230,000-mile road network

-- a £1.7 billion programme of improvements to water services
+- a £3 billion programme of improvements to water services

 - supplies of special sands for glass foundry and other industries